Unfortunately, these are the very opposite of what we need for good health.

 One of the most important things to be aware of when it comes to health is that there’s no such thing as ‘healthy sugar.’

-So, whether it’s honey or supposedly healthy ‘corn syrup replacements’ such as agave, it’s best to avoid all sugar as much as you can.
+So, whether it’s honey or supposedly healthy ‘corn syrup replacements’ such as agave, it’s best to limit all sugar

 As a result of greater public awareness, no sugar diets are everywhere.